 Welcome to my homepage in which I'd like to share with you my enthousiasm for photography.
 You can view a selection of my photos on the Galleries page.
 I also invite you to take a look at the Panoramas page.
 Both the photo and the panorama galleries work best fullscreen, especially on a HD monitor.
+To make a photo gallery fullscreen you have to press F11, doing this again will exit fullscreen mode.
 I hope you enjoy your visit, feel free to leave a comment in the guestbook.

 I've added a new gallery of a trip to Spain.
 Highlight of this trip was, no doubt, the village of Albarracín, in the province of Teruel.
 It is considered to be one of the most beautiful towns in Spain and rightly so: its streets and buildings, mostly in natural earth tones, are lovely.
 But even more impressive is its location in the sierra de Albarracín: from practically all sides one has a beautiful panoramic overview of the village, with its city walls as a prominent feature.
 And from the town itself one has great views of the surrounding hills.
 Before Albarracín I visited Cuenca with its famous hanging houses.
 Unexpected bonus was the charming cathedral: the sunlight, filtered through the, mostly modern, stained glass windows gave the building a special atmosphere, less austere and lighter than most cathedrals.